NLP ‘Different Perspectives’ Technique

 It is arguable the simplest and most useful NLP technique for improving your ability to communicate with others.
 And this is why it is one of the first techniques which we introduce in our 4-day NLP Core Skills course.

 (Incidentally, Different Perspectives has traditionally been called Perceptual Positions – we call it Different Perspectives in line with our aim of presenting NLP in Plain English. )

 You can use the Different Perspectives Technique to:

-- Enables you to think more flexibly and creatively.
+- Enable you to think more flexibly and creatively.

-- Provides an opportunity to stand back and consider issues dispassionately
+- Give yourself an opportunity to stand back and consider issues dispassionately

-- Helps you appreciate the influence of your verbal and non-verbal behaviour on others, and the influence of their behaviour on you.
+- Help you appreciate the impact of your verbal and non-verbal behaviour on others – and the impact of their behaviour on you.